hnrazevedo/Datamanager/README.md

 #### your model

 ######The Datamanager is based on an MVC structure with the Layer Super Type and Active Record design patterns.
-Soon to consume it is necessary to create the model of your table and inherit the Data Layer.
+Soon to consume it is necessary to create the model of your table and inherit the Datamanager.

 O Datamanager é baseado em uma estrutura MVC com os padrões de projeto Layer Super Type e Active Record.
 Logo para consumir é necessário criar o modelo de sua tabela e herdar o Datamanager.